derb12/pybaselines/docs/algorithms/whittaker.rst

 iasls (Improved Asymmetric Least Squares)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:func:`.iasls` is an attempt to improve the asls algorithm by considering
+:meth:`.iasls` is an attempt to improve the asls algorithm by considering
 both the roughness of the baseline and the first derivative of the residual
 (data - baseline).